Stanley Plotkin

-Stanley Alan Plotkin (born May 12, 1932) is an American physician who works as a consultant to vaccine manufacturers, such as Sanofi Pasteur, as well as biotechnology firms, non-profits and governments.
-In the 1960s, he played a pivotal role in discovery of a vaccine against rubella virus while working at Wistar Institute in Philadelphia.
-Plotkin was a member of Wistar’s active research faculty from 1960 to 1991.
-Today, in addition to his emeritus appointment at Wistar, he is emeritus professor of Pediatrics at the University of Pennsylvania.
+Stanley Alan Plotkin (born 12 May 1932) is an American physician and virologist who specialized in the development of vaccines.
+In the 1960s, he played a pivotal role in the discovery of a vaccine against rubella virus while at Wistar Institute in Philadelphia.
+Plotkin was a member of Wistar’s research faculty from 1960 to 1991.
+In addition to his emeritus position at Wistar, he is emeritus professor of pediatrics at the University of Pennsylvania.
 His book, Vaccines, is the standard reference on the subject.
-He is an editor with Clinical and Vaccine Immunology, which is published by the American Society for Microbiology in Washington, D.C.
+As of 2025, Vaccines is in its eighth edition.
+Plotkin is also an editor of Clinical and Vaccine Immunology, which is published by the American Society for Microbiology in Washington, D.C..

 Early life and education

 Plotkin was born and raised in New York City, the son of Jewish parents, Lee and Joseph Plotkin, who emigrated from England.
 He attended The Bronx High School of Science in New York City.
 While attending Bronx Science, at the age of 15, he read a pair of books that greatly influenced his future education and career choices: Arrowsmith by Sinclair Lewis and Microbe Hunters by Paul de Kruif.
 Deciding to dedicate his life to being a physician and research scientist, Plotkin graduated from Bronx Science in 1948.
 He then earned his bachelor's degree from New York University in 1952 and went on to earn his MD at SUNY Downstate Medical Center in 1956.
 Plotkin received his GME from the School of Medicine, University of Pennsylvania in 1963.